Get Tangem

 Along with all the benefits and convenience that come with cryptoprocessing, these kinds of cryptocurrency payments have their problems and disadvantages:

-• High degree of volatility: Because of the high levels of volatility experienced by cryptocurrencies, sellers are at risk of receiving a smaller amount in fiat than expected.
-As a rule, therefore, maximum time frames are specified for payments;
+• High degree of volatility: Because cryptocurrencies experience high levels of volatility experienced by cryptocurrencies, sellers are at risk of receiving a smaller amount in fiat than expected.
+Therefore, maximum time frames are specified for payments.

-• Scalability: Cryptocurrency payment processing speeds on many blockchains are much lower than with fiat payment systems.
+• Scalability: Cryptocurrency payment processing speeds on many blockchains are much lower than those of fiat payment systems.
 For example, Bitcoin processes seven transactions per second, Ethereum handles up to 30, while the figure for Dogecoin is 33.
 Visa, meanwhile, can process up to 24,000 transactions per second.

-• Commissions: If a company wants to sell its products using the "crypto–fiat" model, the commission will need to be paid twice: once for sending coins to the exchange service and again for converting them to fiat (the buyer will also pay the network commission);
+• Commissions: If a company wants to sell its products using the "crypto–fiat" model, the commission must be paid twice: once for sending coins to the exchange service and again for converting them to fiat (the buyer will also pay the network commission).

 • State regulation: In most jurisdictions, cryptocurrency isn't considered legal tender.
 This makes accepting coins and tokens problematic for many.